Why Am I Always Depressed? How To Be Happy Again

 Working with a therapist

-Some people with depression may struggle to get out of bed, and the idea of going to a counselor’s office, seeing a stranger, and talking about sensitive topics can feel a bit intimidating.
+That said, some people with depression may struggle to get out of bed, and the idea of going to a therapist’s office, seeing a stranger, and talking about sensitive topics can feel a bit intimidating.
 The good news is that there are other effective alternatives that might be right for you.
-Online therapy, for example, is a great way to connect with a counselor or mental health provider from the comfort of your own home.
+Online therapy, for example, allows you to connect with a counselor or mental health provider from the comfort of your own home.

 Help is available for depression

-Plus, studies show that online counseling can improve your mental health.
-One such study from Palo Alto University found that video-based cognitive behavior therapy effectively treats depression and anxiety.
-According to the research, approximately 73% of study participants saw improvement in symptoms after six weeks, and the detail suggests a “decelerated decrease in symptoms over time.”
+Plus, a growing body of research indicates the potential effectiveness of mental health treatment in this format.
+One such study from Palo Alto University suggests that video-based cognitive behavior therapy can be an effective treatment for depression and anxiety.
+According to the research, approximately 73% of study participants saw improvements in symptoms after six weeks, and the findings also suggest a “decelerated decrease in symptoms over time.”

 Takeaway